techidaily/site-win11-tips/source/_posts/restore-order-7-methods-for-windows-users-disrupted-google-drive.md

  The Windows operating system generates temporary files to ensure the smooth functioning of all programs that run on your computer.
 However, if such files become corrupted for any reason, Windows programs begin to behave abnormally and stop working properly.

- If you run into problems with Windows programs often, you should know[how to delete temporary files in Windows](https://www.makeuseof.com/windows-11-delete-temporary-files/) .
+ If you run into problems with Windows programs often, you should know [how to delete temporary files in Windows](https://www.makeuseof.com/windows-11-delete-temporary-files/) .
 By deleting the temporary files, you force all the Windows programs to recreate them at startup.
 This removes all the corrupted files and fixes some common sync errors.

 ## 4\.
 Examine the Internet Connection

  Undoubtedly, a faulty internet connection can cause huge trouble if not fixed in time.
 If everything is fine but the internet connection is weak, there’s no way you can get the sync to work flawlessly.

- We have a dedicated guide with common[fixes for no internet access errors](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .
+ We have a dedicated guide with common [fixes for no internet access errors](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .
 Besides, even if your internet connection is fast and you’re getting decent speed, do purge the DNS cache once.

  Purging or clearing the DNS cache helps solve internet-related issues in Windows.
 Open a**Command Prompt** and type**ipconfig /flushdns** to clear the DNS cache.
 Finally, hit the**enter** key on your keyboard.